THE VFA PIONEER HISTORIES PROJECT

 JL: Yeah they are, for sure they are.

 JL: I’m on some public interest boards.
 I’m on the board of the Mississippi Center for Justice.
-[It] is the successor of that early Lawyers’ Committee, a group that Elliot worked for back in the ’60s and it is truly a labor of love.
-Working on true women’s issues from reproductive rights and terrible Mississippi state laws, banning abortion coverage and attempting to close the few abortion clinics left in Mississippi, to all the race discrimination issues: from bullying to school desegregation.
+It is the successor of that early Lawyers’ Committee, a group that Elliot worked for back in the ’60s and it is truly a labor of love.
+They’re working on true women’s issues from reproductive rights and terrible Mississippi state laws, banning abortion coverage and attempting to close the few abortion clinics left in Mississippi, to all the race discrimination issues: from bullying to school desegregation.
 That’s a board I’m very proud of.
-Emily’s List, [I am a] founder of Emily’s List [and] still on the board.
+I am a founder of Emily’s List and still on the board.
+I am also on the board of the Leadership Council for Civil and Human Rights, the Moriah Fund and the National Partnership for Women and Families.

 MJC: This has been a pleasure to talk to you.